Single Market

 Rigorous implementation and enforcement of the Single Market principles are key to ensure harmonised legal requirements facilitating economies of scale, long-term investments and strengthening the business case for innovative products and technologies.

-The importance of a functioning Single Market for packaging and packaged goods is enshrined in the main piece of EU legislation on packaging, the Packaging and Packaging Waste Directive, soon to become the Packaging and Packaging Waste Regulation (PPWR).
-By providing a harmonised regulatory framework across the EU, the Directive helps preventing different national measures in the management of packaging and packaging waste that would create divergent levels of environmental requirements and a serious impediment to the free movement of goods.
+The importance of a functioning Single Market for packaging and packaged goods is enshrined in the main piece of EU legislation on packaging, the Packaging and Packaging Waste Regulation (PPWR).
+By providing a harmonised regulatory framework across the EU, the Regulation helps preventing different national measures in the management of packaging and packaging waste that would create divergent levels of environmental requirements and a serious impediment to the free movement of goods.

 Achieving a strong and resilient single market for packaging and packaging goods is a key priority of EUROPEN to continue to drive investments in innovation in the packaging industry and support its sustainable transition.